 Status Action Step Description of Action Step Status ~ #1 The Gurnee Process Innovation Committee (GPIC) had their first meeting on October 26, 2016.
-At the meeting, the committee reviewed proposals from each department and identified three areas for review for the first round of meetings: building maintenance services, customer relationship management (CRM), and paper/printed forms procurement. $\checkmark$ #2 The GPIC work groups continue to meet in order to analyze current processes, with a focus on differences between departments. • #3 The GPIC work group on building and facility maintenance is currently being revived to continue the exploration of opportunities for improved coordination of facility maintenance.
-The committee will be meeting in Spring 2019 to discuss current facility maintenance and capital expenditures to create a village-wide plan for scheduled replacement and repair of facilities. × #4 Requires completion of Action Step #3. × #5 Requires completion of Action Steps #2 and #3.
+At the meeting, the committee reviewed proposals from each department and identified three areas for review for the first round of meetings: building maintenance services, customer relationship management (CRM), and paper/printed forms procurement. \checkmark #2 The GPIC work groups continue to meet in order to analyze current processes, with a focus on differences between departments. ~ #3 The GPIC work group on paper purchasing recommended tying in the purchase of paper to the Village's copier contract.
+On October 21 st , 2019 the Village Board approved a contract that will allow for purchasing of paper to be automated and tied directly to usage.
+This will prevent staff time in purchasing paper inefficiently.
+Additionally, the GPIC work group on improving customer service inquiries successfully completed an RFP for a citizen request management and FOIA request software.
+The Village has selected GovQA as a vendor to partner in this project for a software solution.
+The GovQA CRM/FOIA portal is expected to launch in 2020. #4 Requires completion of Action Step #3.
+Once the CRM is launched, it will encompass each department and allow for efficiency improvement in how operations are handled and inquiries are responded to. × #5 Requires completion of Action Steps #2 and #3.